 Not until I became governor and got to see the Reserve Bank from within.
 In the one year that I spent in the bank… all my misperceptions… completely melted away.
 Not only is the Reserve Bank not closed and negative, but on the contrary, it is a remarkably open- and positive-minded institution.
 Its staff are caring and sensitive, and they always act in the larger public interest.

 So, what explains the negative image?
 I figured that the reasons are inadequate information and even misinformation.
 Let me illustrate with an example.
-By far, the most systemic and sustainable way to demystify the Reserve Bank is through spreading financial literacy.

 The Reserve Bank, among other things, is also a financial sector regulator with the responsibility of ensuring that financial activity in the economy serves the larger collective good.
 For example, the Reserve Bank has decided to restrain the growth of deposit taking NBFCs.
 A narrow evaluation might make this seem like a negative measure depriving the public of an opportunity of a high-risk, high-reward investment option.
 But if you factor in how millions of poor households are lured by these high rewards, not knowing the risk involved and end up in financial ruin, the wisdom behind this regulation becomes clear.
 The culprit here is inadequate information about the rationale for this regulatory restriction.